 How to buy property at auction

-Buying at auction conjures up a vision of frenzied activity, quick-fire action and big potential profits – but only if you know what you’re doing.
+Buying a property at auction conjures up a vision of frenzied activity, quick-fire action and big potential profits – but only if you know what you’re doing.

-In many ways, buying at auction is the perfect scenario.
+In many ways, purchasing a property at auction is the perfect scenario.
 It cuts down a potentially lengthy conveyancing process (especially if you’re involved in a long chain of transactions) and there’s no danger of the purchase collapsing at the eleventh hour.
 At the fall of the hammer, that property belongs to you.

-If you’re considering buying a property at auction, our guide looks at how you can negotiate the process safely and successfully.
+If you’re considering buying a property at auction, here’s how you can negotiate the process safely and successfully.

 Find a property auction